AdeAdecodes/short/README.md

 # 🧪 Testing the Shortlink App

-This guide explains how to test your **URL Shortener** app in both development and production environments.
+This guide explains how to test the **URL Shortener** app in both development and production environments.

 ---